Family Feud: 1999–present

 Family Feud returned in syndication on September 20, 1999, with comedian Louie Anderson as the next host.
-Three years later, Richard Karn took over the show.
-The format was changed to reintroduce returning champions, allowing them to appear for up to five days.
-Anderson-hosted episodes continued in reruns that aired on PAX TV/Ion Television.
-Karn hosted the show for four years until he was replaced by John O'Hurley in 2006 and Steve Harvey in 2010.
+Three years later, Richard Karn took over the series, at which point the format was changed to reintroduce returning champions, allowing them to appear for up to five days.
+At the time, Anderson-hosted episodes continued in reruns that aired on PAX TV/Ion Television following his departure.

+In a 2024 interview, Karn stated that the producers of Family Feud originally wanted Al Roker to replace Anderson following his departure.
+However, Roker turned down the opportunity as he did not want to leave New York City, leading the producers to choose Karn as host.
+Karn jokingly said that he was chosen as he was "the next Al on the list" referencing his character Al Borland on the ABC show Home Improvement.
+Roker would ultimately host the first season of Celebrity Family Feud on NBC, which aired in summer 2008.

-The show's Nielsen ratings were at 1.5, putting it in danger of cancellation once again (as countless affiliates that carried the show from 1999 to 2010 aired it in daytime, graveyard or other low-rated time slots).
-Since Steve Harvey took over the show, ratings increased by as much as 40%, and within two short years, the show was rated at 4.0, and had become the fifth-most-popular syndicated program.
-Fox News' Paulette Cohn argued that Harvey's "relatability," or "understanding of what the people at home want to know," was what saved the show from cancellation; Harvey himself debated, "If someone said an answer that was so ridiculous, I knew that the people at home behind the camera had to be going, 'What did they just say?' … They gave this answer that doesn't have a shot in hell of being up there.
+Karn hosted the show for four years until he was replaced by John O'Hurley in 2006.
+By 2010, the show's Nielsen ratings were at 1.5, putting it in danger of cancellation once again (as countless affiliates that carried the show from 1999 to 2010 aired it in daytime, graveyard or other low-rated time slots).
+That same year, O'Hurley left the show after four years and was replaced by Steve Harvey, who has hosted the show ever since.

+Since Harvey took over the show, ratings increased by as much as 40%, and within two short years, the show was rated at 4.0, and had become the fifth-most-popular syndicated program.
+Fox News' Paulette Cohn argued that Harvey's "relatability," or "understanding of what the people at home want to know," was what saved the show from cancellation; Harvey himself debated, "If someone said an answer that was so ridiculous, I knew that the people at home behind the camera had to be going, 'What did they just say?' ...
+They gave this answer that doesn't have a shot in hell of being up there.
 The fact that I recognize that, that's comedic genius to me.
 I think that's [what made] the difference."